Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Subsets of Polish Spaces

-It is a well known fact from classical topology that every separable metric space is second countable, i.e., every open set can be written as the union of elements from a countable collection of open subsets, called a base for the space.
+It is a well-known fact from classical topology that every separable metric space is second countable, i.e., every open set can be written as the union of elements from a countable collection of open subsets, called a base for the space.

 A possible choice for such a base is the collection of balls $\ball(e_n, m)$ with $n,m : \dN$ centered at points from the dense subset.
-This gives an alternative representation for open subsets of computable metric space (sometimes called c.e. open in computable analysis) by effectively exhausting nonempty open sets with base elements.
+This gives an alternative representation for open subsets of computable metric spaces (sometimes called c.e. open in computable analysis) by effectively exhausting nonempty open sets with base elements.
 We prove that this is equivalent to our generic definition of open sets using Sierpinski space.
 Let us first formally define a base in our setting. \begin{defi} For $b :\subseteq X$, we define

-\end{defi} That is, a base element is either a ball centered around some point of the dense subsequence or it is empty.
-We choose some arbitrary enumeration of $\dN \times \dN$ and denote the sequence base elements by $(B_i)_{i : \dN}$.
+\end{defi} That is, a base element is either a ball centered at some point of the dense subset or it is empty.
+We choose some arbitrary enumeration of $\dN \times \dN$ and denote the sequence of base elements by $(B_i)_{i : \dN}$.
 We further denote the type of base elements by

 Our goal is to prove that every Polish space is second countable.
 Before we can prove the theorem, we first consider the special case of the Baire space, and later reduce the general case to this case.
-As in \autoref{sec:continuity}, we identify the non-empty base elements of $\dN \to \dN$ with finite lists of natural numbers.
+As in \autoref{sec:continuity}, we identify the nonempty base elements of $\dN \to \dN$ with finite lists of natural numbers.
 To simplify notation we state the theorem only for nonempty subsets here. \begin{lem}[\coqref{enumerate\_baire\_open}{/formalization/Hyperspace/MetricSubsets.v}{845}] Assume $U :\subseteq (\dN \to \dN)$ is an open, nonempty subset of Baire space.
 Then

-where for a list $l : [X]$, by $[l] :\subseteq (\dN \to \dN)$ we denote the subset of sequences extending $l$. \end{lem} \begin{proof} From continuity of the characteristic function we get
+where for a list $l : [\dN]$, by $[l] :\subseteq (\dN \to \dN)$ we denote the subset of sequences extending $l$. \end{lem} \begin{proof} From continuity of the characteristic function we get

-Applying partial Baire choice (\cref{lem:partial-baire-choice}) we (nondeterministically) get a partial modulus of continuity function, i.e.,
+Applying partial Baire choice (\autoref{lem:partial-baire-choice}) we (nondeterministically) get a partial modulus of continuity function, i.e.,

-For a list $l$, we define $\lext{l} : \dN \to X $ as the infinite sequence defined by starting with the initial segment given by $l$ and then continuing with the last element of the list indefinitely.
+For a list $l$, we define $\lext{l} : \dN \to \dN $ as the infinite sequence defined by starting with the initial segment given by $l$ and then continuing with the last element of the list indefinitely.